Bridlington - Yorkshire

 What to do

 Whilst it never gets ‘properly hot’ by our Aussie standards, with summer reaching the early 20’s it is quite pleasant, and also a very popular destination for summer holidays.
 It is a great place for long walks, sandcastles, sea gull chasing and of course eating fish and chips!
+It’s certainly one of the top things to do in York.

 The township itself is dotted with friendly guesthouses with warm welcomes and plenty of pubs serving home cooked meals.
 For us the journey was more that of nostalgia, and for those of you who enjoy visiting historic, quaint towns, Bridlington will also hold this appeal to you.